-Simply being a native English speaker does not make you qualified to teach English as a second language.
+While requirements to teach English abroad vary greatly based on the country and school system you're applying for, simply being a native English speaker typically does not make you qualified to teach English as a second language.

 However, there's really only one thing stopping you from traveling anywhere in the world and teaching English -- and that's getting a TEFL certificate.

-TEFL stands for Teaching English as a Foreign Language and the course helps give you all the skills you need to become a qualified teacher, including how to evaluate students' language levels, prepare lessons, and improve your understanding of the subtleties of the English language that are pertinent to teaching it.
+TEFL stands for Teaching English as a Foreign Language.
+The certification course provides you with training and support to give you all the skills you need to become a qualified teacher, including how to evaluate students' language levels, prepare lessons, and improving your understanding of the subtleties of the English language that are pertinent to teaching it.

-The international standard for a respectable TEFL course is 100-120 hours of instruction, 6-10 hours of teaching practice in a live classroom, and the course itself should be verified by an external organization.
+The international standard for an accredited TEFL course is 100-120 hours of instruction, including 6-20 hours of teaching practice in a live classroom.
+Additionally, the course itself should be verified by an external organization.

-If you're seriously considering getting certified, you may be wondering what the cost of a certificate is.
-Cost depends on the type of certificate you get and where you get it: at home, overseas, or online.
+If you're seriously considering getting certified, you may be wondering what the cost of a certification program is.
+The price depends on the type of certificate you get and where you get it: at home, overseas/in-person, or online.
 The kind of TEFL certificate you choose will depend on your budget and what your intentions are with earning it.

 Here's a quick breakdown of the cost for different TEFL courses.
 We dive into each type in more detail below: